 But wait, there's more...

-To celebrate the B&N pre-order launch, the Realm of Darkness authors are running a promo this weekend:
+To celebrate, the Realm of Darkness authors are running a promo especially for readers who pre-order a copy on Barnes & Noble:

 -And we will give you a free collection of short stories from the Realm of Darkness authors (you can claim your free collection HERE)